ohofone/code-challenges-api/README.md

 ##### Exported Values and Methods

 ###### `determineChallenge(object) -> object`
-Given an object with data type and difficulty keys, determines type of query to make and returns and object with the query and values.
+Given an object with data type and difficulty keys, determines type of query to make and returns an object with the query and values.

 ###### `endCurrentUserQuestion(string) -> object`
 Given a user id, update the session in the database and returns false (session ended) if successful.

 ###### `getCurrentQuestion(request, response) -> object`
 Given a user id, checks the database for open questions associated with that user.
-Returns an object with the question details is successful, or an empty array if there are no open questions.
+Returns an object with the question details if successful, or an empty array if there are no open questions.

 ###### `getSolution(request, response) -> object`